emily0906/EtterBook/index.md

 ## Help other write
 - Encourages people to contribute in your documentation
 ## Publish frequency
-- Quick sanity check and a glance at build logs - building the finished product and ensure
+- Quick sanity check and a glance at build logs - building the finished product and ensure it

 # Specific
 ## Lightweight markup